CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 # 🚀 Implement Your Logic and Build Your SaaS

-The template includes a complete example implementation to help you understand how to build your own features.
+The template includes a complete example implementation called 'DemocThings' to help you understand how to build your own features.
 - Run the `src/2-Clients/Api` project and see `DemocThings` APIs.
 - Run the `src/2-Clients/AdminPanel` project and navigate to `Demo` menu item.
 - Look at the code in the `src/1-Libraries/Application/Services/DemoThings` to see how the application services are structured.